 It’s very important that parents rather emphasize what kids are moving toward, including:

 - A new school

 - A new home, with emphasis on desirable amenities that aren’t available at your old home (a backyard, a bedroom for everyone, etc.)

 - Different weather or landscapes

-- Unique features of the new town (Any children’s museums closeby, perhaps, or nearby fossil beds?)
+- Unique features of the new town (Any children’s museums close by, perhaps, or large playgrounds?)

 It’s also important to clarify what and who all is coming on this new adventure.
-Even if your kids are older—in the 7-8 range—tell them outright that you and your partner (if you have one) are both coming, as well as siblings, pets, lovies and other treasured items.
+Even if your kids are older—in the 7-8 range—tell them outright that you and your partner (if you have one) are both coming, as well as siblings, pets and other treasured items.

 When you’re in the thick of packing, it’s natural to want to clear away as much mess as possible – and heck if the kids don’t seem to work against you at every step.

 While the urge to pile those toys and stuffies into a box to get them out of the way “for now” is strong, it’s not the nicest approach.
-When you’re busy and harried, your home is a tumbled mess and the vague shadow of Leaving Everything Behind looms on the horizon, your kids really need something to hold onto.
+When you’re busy and harried, your home is a tumbled mess and the reality of moving sinks in, your kids really need something to hold onto.

 So while it may pain you, take extra care to leave the things they love out and visible.
-That means their favorite blankets, toys, dishes and utensils, art projects, etc. If they like to hide behind a certain chair or play in a certain sunny windowsill, leave those open as well rather than covering them with boxes.
+That means their favorite blankets, toys, dishes and utensils, art projects, etc. This is especially true when moving with toddlers.
+If they like to hide behind a certain chair or play in a certain sunny windowsill, leave those open as well rather than covering them with boxes.